pollere/pping/README.md

 For more information on pping, please visit http://pollere.net/pping.html

-For on-going work that incorporates the pping approach, see: https://github.com/thebracket/cpumap-pping
+For on-going work that incorporates the pping approach within an ISP, see: https://github.com/thebracket/cpumap-pping

 ## Compiling ##